hitoshi-watase/sercrod/docs/reference/directives/compose.md

 - Static text with `%...%` expansion also runs before `*compose`:

-  - If there is exactly one text child and it contains `%` markers, Nablla uses `_expand_text`, appends the result, and returns.
+  - If there is exactly one text child and it contains `%` markers, Sercrod uses `_expand_text`, appends the result, and returns.

-- Only when the element has not been handled by the above cases does Nablla check for `*compose` / `n-compose` or `*innerHTML` / `n-innerHTML`.
+- Only when the element has not been handled by the above cases does Sercrod check for `*compose` / `n-compose` or `*innerHTML` / `n-innerHTML`.

 After `*compose`:

-- Nablla continues with:
+- Sercrod continues with:

   - `*class` / `n-class`, `*style` / `n-style`.
   - Other attribute bindings.